|

 to play except yourself. always have a strategy !

-Smashing only with 3/4 force: ar huh; this is correct.
+Smashing only with 3/4 force: ar huh; this is

 in other words you compromise power for accuracy. what good is a bloody